 What skill level is required of the horse and rider to participate?

 I encourage anyone to participate!
-Whether you are just starting out in dressage at Introductory level (walk & trot) or working towards Grand Prix I am happy to help you improve.
-It is so important to start out with correct basics so I actually prefer working with lower level riders because I feel that I can help them greatly improve their riding and continue on the right track rather than getting stuck at Training level for 10 years.
-I also enjoy working with ALL BREEDS, particularly the baroque type horses (Andalusians, Friesians, Lusitanos, Lipizzans, Morgans).
-My teaching and training style is well suited to the emotionally sensitive horses and I have ridden these types of horses for over 19 years.
+Whether you are just starting out in Dressage at Introductory level (walk & trot) or working towards Grand Prix, I am happy to help you improve.
+It is important to start out with correct basics; I feel that I can help lower level riders greatly improve their riding.
+I also enjoy working with ALL BREEDS, particularly the Baroque-type horses: Andalusians, Friesians, Lusitanos, Lipizzans, Morgans, etc. My teaching and training style is well-suited to emotionally sensitive horses, as I have ridden these types of horses for over 19 years.
 Many of my clients also ride Quarter Horses, draft horses, ponies, Gypsies, Arabs, Thoroughbreds, Halfingers....you name it!
-Every horse is a unique puzzle and EVERY horse can be improved with correct dressage work no matter what breed they are.
+Every horse is a unique puzzle and EVERY horse can be improved with correct Dressage work, no matter what breed.
 I also work with western riders that are interested in learning western dressage, trail riders who want better balance, and event riders that want to improve their dressage scores.

 Can I take a private lesson without riding in a clinic?

 Yes!
-I regularly teach riders within an hour's driving distance from my home in Dover-Foxcroft, ME.
+I regularly teach riders within 1 hour's driving distance from my home in Dover-Foxcroft, ME.
 I can also take trailer-in's at Elysium Sport Ponies in Atkinson, ME.
-I try my best to accomodate my clients but I have a busy schedule and usually ask if they have 2-3 friends that may want a lesson as well.
-I usually teach individual, local lessons during the week Monday-Friday and save my weekends for clinics, judging and performing.
+I do have a busy schedule and usually ask if clients have 2-3 friends that may want to join the lesson, to make it worth everyone's while.
+I usually teach local lessons Monday-Friday.
 Please contact me by email (firstname.lastname@example.org) or Facebook to see if I have an available time to schedule a private lesson for you.
-I prefer to work in an indoor arena so I don't have to worry about canceling due to the weather but if you only have an outdoor arena or paddock to ride in I will try to make it work.
+I prefer to work in an indoor arena, so I don't have to worry about canceling due to the weather, but if you only have an outdoor arena or paddock to ride in, I will make it work.